JujuAdams/dotobj/README.md

 **dotobj currently supports:**

-1. Normals
+1. Position, texture coordinates. normals

-2. Texture coordinates, and UV flipping - *(for compatibility between DirectX and OpenGL)*
+2. Multiple vertex buffer output via .obj groups

-3. Multiple vertex buffer output via .obj groups
+3. UV flipping - *(for compatibility between DirectX and OpenGL)*

 4. Vertex colours - *(not in the official .obj spec, but some editors can export them)*